kubevirt/kubevirt/docs/disk-expansion.md

 They are not expected to continue to be used after the import is done.

 If you wish to track the current PVC size for a given `VirtualMachineInstance` without finding the matching PVC, you can inspect the `vmi.status.volumeStatus` `PersistentVolumeClaimInfo` field.
+This field is kept up to date with the PVC spec request size and the PVC status capacity.